What are superbugs, and how can I protect myself from infection?

-Antibiotic resistance is a naturally occurring phenomenon that can be slowed, but not stopped.
-Over time, bacteria adapt to the drugs that are designed to kill them and change to ensure their survival.
-This makes previously standard treatments for bacterial infections less effective, and in some cases, ineffective.
+Drug resistance (antimicrobial resistance) is a naturally occurring phenomenon that can be slowed, but not stopped.
+Over time, germs such as bacteria, viruses, parasites and fungi adapt to the drugs that are designed to kill them and change to ensure their survival.
+This makes previously standard treatments for some infections less effective, and sometimes ineffective.
+Researchers continue to evaluate how these germs develop resistance.
+They also study how to diagnose, treat and prevent antimicrobial resistance.

-Certain actions may accelerate the emergence and spread of antibiotic-resistant bacteria, such as:
+Certain actions may step up the appearance and spread of antimicrobial-resistant germs, such as:

 - Using or misusing antibiotics